icegoat9/picohaven2/README.md

 # Contact Info / Feedback

 If you're one of the small number of people who finds this game and plays it (and the even smaller number who look through this README or the source code), I'd love to hear what you think.
-This was just a free labor-of-love project in my spare time over the past months.

-You can reach me on Mastodon, as @icegoat on the [PICO8 BBS](https://www.lexaloffle.com/bbs/?tid=54850), @icegoat9 on reddit (TODO: add launch post link) and [Itch](https://icegoat9.itch.io/), and so on...
+You can reach me on Mastodon, as @icegoat on the [PICO8 BBS](https://www.lexaloffle.com/bbs/?tid=54850), @icegoat9 on [reddit](https://www.reddit.com/r/pico8/comments/17m9jhl/picohaven_2_release_cardbased_tactical_rpg/) and [Itch](https://icegoat9.itch.io/), and so on...

+And I expect I may post some bugfixes/updates to the game in the coming months, they'll get posted here / on the lexaloffle BBS / on Mastadon, at least.